Pacific Ethanol – Consenus Indicates Potential 733.3% Upside

-Pacific Ethanol with ticker code (PEIX) have now 2 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 3 and 2 with the average target price sitting at 2.5.
-Given that the stocks previous close was at 0.3 this now indicates there is a potential upside of 733.3%.
-The day 50 moving average is 0.34 and the 200 day moving average is 0.53.
+Pacific Ethanol found using ticker (PEIX) have now 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 3 and 2 with a mean TP of 2.5.
+Given that the stocks previous close was at 0.3 this is indicating there is a potential upside of 733.3%.
+The 50 day moving average now sits at 0.33 and the 200 moving average now moves to 0.53.
 The company has a market capitalisation of $17m.
-Find out more information at: http://www.pacificethanol.com
+Company Website: http://www.pacificethanol.com

 Pacific Ethanol produces and markets low-carbon renewable fuels and alcohol products in the United States.
 The company operates in two segments, Production and Marketing.
 It produces and markets ethanol; and co-products, such as wet and dry distillers grains, wet and dry corn gluten feed, condensed distillers solubles, corn gluten meal, corn germ, corn oil, dried yeast, and CO2, as well as markets ethanol produced by third parties.
 The company also offers ethanol transportation, storage, and delivery services through third-party service providers.
 It sells ethanol to integrated oil companies and gasoline marketers; distillers grains and other feed co-products to dairies and feedlots; and corn oil to poultry and biodiesel customers.
 The company owns and operates nine ethanol production facilities, including four plants located in the Western states of California, Oregon, and Idaho; and five plants in the Midwestern states of Illinois and Nebraska.
 Pacific Ethanol was founded in 2003 and is headquartered in Sacramento, California.